focusaurus/dotfiles-public/readme.md

   - I prefer this to bash as it really is better, but most of my scripts for non-interactive stuff are still coded as bash scripts (not bourne, bash)
 - tmux
   - I'm using this because the cool kids do but I have at best mixed feelings.
 Yeah it's powerful and I can keep things nicely organized, and urlview is fantastic as is doing most text selection with the mouse and vim keybindings, but otherwise tmux still sits squarely in my definition of "medieval software" which in general I try to avoid.
+- sxhkd (simple X11 hot key daemon) for non-window-manager key bindings.
+I really like having a dedicated program to this and the sxhkd config file format is probably near-ideal.
+- xcape and xmodmap for keyboard tweaking

+## Key parts of my stack (macos)

+- hammerspoon for general automation, hot keys, window manipulation
+- choose for rofi-like fuzzy filter GUI menu
+- bettertouchtool for mouse keys, fixing scroll wheel direction, and clipboard history
+- karabiner-elements for keyboard tweaking
+- spacelauncher for keyboard tweaking

 ## Philosophy of mind: menus and hotkeys